Take a break from studying medicine for a semester

 📖 Table of contents

-Re-entering medical school
+Getting back into medical school

-Take time when you need it
+Take your time when you need it

 One size doesn't fit all